 What can I do to protect my Privacy?

 In order to protect your privacy, you should:

-- Notify us immediately if you feel your login and/or password have been compromised at email@example.com.
+- Notify us immediately if you believe your login and/or password have been compromised at email@example.com.

 Your California Privacy Rights

 Under California Law, California residents have the right to request in writing from businesses with whom they have an established business relationship, (a) a list of the categories of personal information, such as name, e-mail and mailing address and the type of services provided to the customer, that a business has disclosed to third parties (including affiliates that are separate legal entities) during the immediately preceding calendar year for the third parties’ direct marketing purposes; and (b) the names and addresses of all such third parties.
 To request the above information, please contact us at firstname.lastname@example.org with a reference to California Disclosure Information.

 We will endeavor to respond to such requests to information access within 30 days following receipt at the e-mail address stated above.
 If we receive your request at a different e-mail address, we will respond within a reasonable period of time, but not to exceed 150 days from the date received.
 Please note that we are only required to respond to each customer once per calendar year.